Working Time Directive (Limitation) Bill

 Overview

-The Working Time Directive (Limitation) Bill aims to restrict the application of the EU Working Time Directive and related UK regulations.
-It seeks to exclude certain groups and situations from the scope of these rules, impacting working time regulations for employees.
+This bill aims to limit the scope of the EU Working Time Directive and the UK's implementing regulations.
+It seeks to exclude certain groups and situations from the rules on maximum working hours, rest periods, and related entitlements.

 Description

-This Bill modifies the application of the EU Working Time Directive and the European Working Time Regulations 1998 in the UK.
+The Working Time Directive (Limitation) Bill modifies the application of the EU Working Time Directive and the European Working Time Regulations 1998.
 Key changes include:

-- Opt-out provision: Employees can opt out of the Directive and Regulations with employer agreement.
+- Opt-out: Employees can opt out of the Directive's provisions with their employer's agreement.

 Government Spending